Vladimir Ilyich Lenin – individual works, compilations, biographies and including earlier Collected and Selected editions

 The War and the Second International, (London, Martin Lawrence, 1931), Little Lenin Library, Volume Two, 63 pages.
 Two documents written in 1914, ‘The Collapse of the Second International’ and ‘The War and Russian Social-Democracy’.

-The April Conference, (N.Y., International, 1932), 62 pages.
+The April Conference, International, NY, 1932, 62 pages.
 Little Lenin Library, Volume Ten.
 The Conference actually took place from 7th to the 12th May, 1917 (the backward Tsarist state used the Julian calender which was – in 1917 – 13 days adrift from the Gregorian calender used in most of Europe, hence the ‘April’ Conference of 24th to the 29th Old Calender took place in May).

-Lenin on Religion, (London, Martin Lawrence, N.D.
-1930s), Little Lenin Library, Volume Seven, 56 pages.
+Lenin on Religion, Martin Lawrence, London, N.D.
+1930s?), Little Lenin Library, Volume Seven, 56 pages.

-State and Revolution, (London, Martin Lawrence, 1933), Little Lenin Library, Volume Fourteen, 96 pages.
+State and Revolution, Martin Lawrence, London, 1933, Little Lenin Library, Volume Fourteen, 96 pages.

 ‘Left wing’ Communism – an infantile disorder, an attempt at a popular discussion on Marxist Strategy and Tactics, Little Lenin Library, Volume 16, Martin Lawrence, London, 1934, 95 pages.

-The Paris Commune, (London, Martin Lawrence, 1935), Little Lenin Library, Volume Five, 62 pages.
+The Paris Commune, Martin Lawrence, London, 1935, Little Lenin Library, Volume Five, 62 pages.

-The Teachings of Karl Marx, (London, Martin Lawrence, 1937), Little Lenin Library, Volume One, 47 pages.
+The Teachings of Karl Marx, Martin Lawrence, London, 1937, Little Lenin Library, Volume One, 47 pages.

 Women and Society, an early collection of articles and excerpts, International, New York, 1938, 36 pages.

-Imperialism, the Highest Stage of Capitalism, (London, Lawrence and Wishart, 1939), 127 pages.
+Imperialism, the Highest Stage of Capitalism, Lawrence and Wishart, London, 1939, 127 pages.
 Little Lenin Library, Volume Fifteen.(My copy is seriously damaged, particularly in one place, and so it was impossible to scan pages 82 and 83.
 In their place I have scanned the missing text from pages 709-711 from ‘The Essential Lenin in Two Volumes, Volume 1, London, Lawrence and Wishart, 1947’.
 It’s not exactly the same but the closest to the 1939 text I have been able to find.)

-War and the Workers, (N.Y., International, 1940), 32 pages.
+War and the Workers, International, NY, 1940, 32 pages.
 Little Lenin Library, Volume Twenty Four.
 A reprint of a lecture delivered by VI Lenin in Petrograd on May 27th, 1917, about a month after his return from exile.
 The manuscript was not discovered until twelve years afterwards and was published for the first time in the Moscow Pravda on April 23rd, 1929.

 Left-Wing Communism, an Infantile Disorder, a popular essay on Marxian strategy and tactics, International Publishers, New York, 1940, 95 pages.